Treasury Pool Investments

 Q: How does the Treasury Pool achieve market exposure to equities?

-A: We achieve market exposure generally through the use of equity mutual funds.
-All equities are managed externally.
+A: We achieve market exposure through the use of commingled funds.

 Q: What percentage of the Treasury Pool is managed in-house?